Twitter CEO promises interactive tweets, defends curbs

-SAN FRANCISCO Twitter will soon roll out a free tool for users to handpick and publish selections of tweets, reflecting the company's commitment to remain a neutral, interactive platform rather than become a media company, CEO Dick Costolo said Friday.
+SAN FRANCISCO, Sept 21 Twitter will soon roll out a free tool for users to handpick and publish selections of tweets, reflecting the company's commitment to remain a neutral, interactive platform rather than become a media company, CEO Dick Costolo said Friday.

 The new tool will allow users, including journalists, to manually curate and display tweets to accompany breaking news events.